CangyuanLi/pyethnicity/README.md

 ## Running

 Pyethnicity exposes several functions.
 It supports block group, tract, and zip code level features.
-Each function takes in a scalar or array-like of inputs and returns a pandas DataFrame of the input and the predictions.
-Note that pyethnicity expects the census tract to be in the format of 2-digit state FIPS, 3-digit county FIPS, and 6-digit tract.
+Each function takes in a scalar or array-like of inputs and returns a polars DataFrame of the input and the predictions.

 ```python
 import pyethnicity